-If you do decide to hire someone in-house to manage your affiliate program, be sure they qualify.
+If you decide to hire someone in-house to manage your affiliate program, be sure they qualify.

 If you need help setting up, protecting, and improving affiliate programs for your business, hire someone who has done this before.

-An affiliate program is a big cross-channel project, and if you don’t properly manage it, you could hurt your own marketing efforts and your brand.
+An affiliate program is a big cross-channel project; if you don’t properly manage it, you could hurt your marketing efforts and brand.

 3rd-Party Affiliate Management Companies for affiliates